takb/markflat.vue/README.md

 };
 </script>
 ```
-And it registers a global component `markflat`, which takes one property `mb` and generates a div with  :
+And it registers a global component `markflat`, which takes one property `mb` and generates a div with computes its innerHTML with a computed method (in fact, the one above):
 ```html
 <template>
   <div id="app" style="width: 60%; margin: auto;">